harrisonchiu/FMC-ND/README.md

   9. 3500 nm // 25000 kg // 186546 kg
   10. 2000 nm // 0 kg // 142697 kg

 Regression was done with both Excel and Octave.
-Data was gathered by PianoX.
+Data was gathered with the help of PianoX.

 #### Data Adjustments
 Data was taken for 787-8 (B787-8 (502)eis v11) but **will be** adjusted for 787-9 (a slightly larger aircraft)\